India Trying To Hoodwink International Community Through Malicious Propaganda - UrduPoint

 This fresh move is yet another creation of 'Hindutva' mindset that always tried to influence global opinion on human rights violations in IIOJK.

-A two day event starting from Thursday in Srinagar to 'document, reconstruct and bring alive the historic narrative of Pakistani 'aggression' in IIOJK in 1947 is meant for falsely portraying Pakistan as an aggressor.
+A two day event was organized last week in Srinagar to 'document, reconstruct and bring alive the historic narrative of Pakistani 'aggression' in IIOJK in 1947 is meant for falsely portraying Pakistan as an aggressor.

 But history reveals otherwise, Back in 1947, the ruling Dogra establishment connived in overseeing the massacre of Muslims in Jammu as part of the elimination of the indigenous population and settling of a predominantly Hindu population.